vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/vtex-b2b-suite/vtex-b2b-organizations.md

 You can access this page by going to **Account Settings** > **B2B Organizations & Cost Centers** > **Organizations** in the VTEX Admin and clicking on the organization whose details you want to view, or on <img src="https://user-images.githubusercontent.com/77292838/159766633-dfcb818f-6bd7-4cd0-92dc-9c682fb50d04.png" width="10" alt-text="00-ellipsis"/> > `View`.

->ℹ Note that assigning collections, payment terms, and price tables to an organization is optional.
+> ℹ️ Note that assigning collections, payment terms, and price tables to an organization is optional.
 If these are not assigned, users of the organization will see the store's default catalog, have access to all payment methods, and see the store's default pricing.

 ##### Organization Name and Status